ialkamal/Sprint-Challenge--JavaScript/README.md

 //some code
 }

 A higher order function is a function that holds another function inside.
-The inner function can be executing by declaring the higher order function as a variable and then invoking this variable as a function.
+The inner function can be executed by declaring the higher order function as a variable and then invoking this variable as a function.

 function outerFunction()
 {